saadxan/javac/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Command line application that parses and tokenizes plain C code.
+Command line application that parses and tokenizes plain C code using Java.

 Features:
 * Parses and tokenizers given input file of C code via command line arguments